Drømmersken

 – Make the bronze sing, the marble hover.

-The Norwegian sculptor Knut Steen (1924–2011) is controversial as well as popular with the greater public.
-His is nationally and internationally renowned.
-Steen has created works of art in such materials as granite, concrete, bronze, steel and marble.
+The Norwegian sculptor Knut Steen (1924–2011) was controversial and popular with the greater public.
+His work is nationally and internationally renowned.
+Steen worked with granite, concrete, bronze, steel and marble.
 The Whaling Monument in Sandefjord is considered his main oeuvre.
-His last monumental work, the seven meter granite sculpture of King Olav V, was a matter of contention until it finally was mounted in Gulen.
+His last monumental work, the seven meter granite sculpture of King Olav V, became a matter of contention, but was eventually mounted in Gulen.

-Drømmersken (Dreaming Woman) in the Ekeberg Park was inspired by Steen's long-lasting professional career in Carrara, a place in Italy known for its appealing white marble and long traditions of stonemasonry.
-This material is well-suited towards Steen's artistic instinct.
+Drømmersken (Dreaming Woman) was inspired by Steen's long-lasting professional career in Carrara, a place in Italy known for its appealing white marble and long traditions of stonemasonry.
+This material was well-suited with Steen's artistic instinct.
 He created a number of slightly abstract marble figures, such as this beautiful sculpture.
-Through his virtuosity, the heavy stone is made graceful, lightweight, almost hovering, just as the dreaming countenance seems to rest cmpletely unburdened on the classic pillar.
+Through his virtuosity, the heavy stone is made graceful, lightweight, almost hovering, just as the dreaming countenance seems to rest completely unburdened on the classic pillar.

 Drømmersken (Dreaming Woman), 1992.